Converting Idle Acres into Land Equity

 - Exclude livestock from the site.

-- Deaden trees like fast growing sycamore and soft maple so the young walnuts are taller than competing trees and brush for at least 15 years.
+- Deaden less valuable trees like fast growing sycamore and soft maple so the young walnuts are taller than competing trees and brush for at least 15 years.

-- Use herbicides to control grass and broadleaf vegetation 4’ around the base of walnut trees for 3 or more years.
+- Use herbicides to control grass and broadleaf vegetation at least 4’ around the base of walnut trees for 3 or more years.

 - Use herbicides to control grapevines and invasive species.